Through Gates of Splendor

 Victors, we rest with Thee, through endless days.

 Elliot wrote the book while still a missionary in Ecuador.
 She wrote the book at the request and with cooperation from the families of the five men.
 She was given copies of letters, and other writings which were extensively quoted from in the book.
-The original edition of the book was published in 1957, one year before the first peaceful contact with the Huaorani was made.
-In subsequent publications of the book, epilogues have been added to tell about what has happened to the Huaorani tribe since Operation Auca, and what has happened to the missionaries' families.
+The original edition of the book was published in 1957, one year before the first peaceful contact with the Waorani was made.
+In subsequent publications of the book, epilogues have been added to tell about what has happened to the Waorani tribe since Operation Auca, and what has happened to the missionaries' families.